UBCMint/MINT_FixedChallenge_2019/README.md

 ## Background

 For the NeurotechX Fixed Challenge, MINT is building an EEG collection system from scratch, that will accurately and effectively collect scalp potentials and minimise noise.
 The system will use an Arudino microcontroller to send the data aqcuired to the computer.
-We will then use a python script to live-plot the fourier transform of the data recieved.
+We will then use a python script to live-plot the fourier transform of the data received.

 The UBC MINT EEG acquisition system consists of the following components:
 - Differential amplifiers,